fr33zing/wallpapergen/README.md

 wallpapergen --help
 ```

-Here is the command used to generate the examples seen above:
+Here is the command used to generate the samples seen below:

 ```sh
 wallpapergen -W 825 -H 350 \